fistodul/MF-updater/README.md

 # MF-updater

 Mobile Forces updater written in Bash with wrapper versions in Batch and PowerShell for Windows that use the MSYS2 Bash package.

-It is assumed that files can be downloaded from https://mf.nofisto.com/fast_download.
-You can paste the link into the address bar of your web browser and try to open the page.
-If the page doesn't open up (the server is down) then you shouldn't launch the updater or you should edit the script so that you can download the files from elsewhere.
+This version of updater uses UCC to decompress Unreal packages.

 ## Setup/running instructions